The Compassionate Friends

 Compassionate Friends UK (TCF) is a peer support group operating in the United Kingdom.
 It is a registered charity formed by and for parents whose children have died, irrespective of the child's age at death and the cause of death, and is independent of any religious, philosophical or government body.

 It has a national helpline and area coordinators, holds local and national meetings (including residential retreats), and operates information services including advice leaflets, a web site and a postal lending library.
 All TCF volunteers and most of the small permanent staff are themselves bereaved parents or siblings.
 TCF works to improve the treatment of bereaved parents in society by educating mental health professionals and informing the public through the publication of books, creation of news reports and dissemination of stories of individual experiences through local media.,.
 It also co-operates with many charities and other organisations that operate within the sphere of bereavement.

-Traditionally, TCF volunteers organise and facilitate local groups that hold regular, free, open meetings in neutral premises.
+TCF volunteers facilitate local groups holding regular, free, open meetings in neutral premises.
 Each group follows TCF's creed, which mandates that bereaved parents, grandparents and siblings attending these meetings need not speak but are free to express their feelings.
+These are now supplemented by a growing programme of walks in many (often countryside) areas across the UK.

+More intensive face to face events provide in-depth support.
+These include a programme of support days visiting cities across the country, and residential weekends run in various venues.

-More recently TCF has also developed numerous online resources including 12 moderated Facebook groups and many Zoom meetings, for constituencies such as fathers, siblings, and members bereaved by suicide.
-These remote services expanded greatly during the Covid-19 pandemic, and enable a much wider coverage that can reach isolated individuals wherever they are.
-Like all TCF's work, the online services are run by volunteers, with operational and administrative support from the office staff, and coordinate with in-person work in a hybrid support model.
+During the Covid-19 pandemic many local groups temporarily moved to an online format.
+TCF continues to develop online resources including many moderated Facebook groups and Zoom meetings, focused on groups such as fathers, siblings, and parents bereaved by suicide.
+Remote services enable a much wider coverage that can reach isolated individuals wherever they are.

+All TCF's support to bereaved parents is delivered by volunteers, with operational and administrative support from the office staff, coordinating in-person work with remote services in a hybrid support model.